xonsh/tutorial/pycon2017.md

 # have?
 (3) What do you expect students to learn, or to be able to do after
 # attending your tutorial?
 -->

+Anyone who has looked at Bash and thought, "there must be another way." or "I wish there was a way for Python to truly be my main shell."
+Students at a minimum should have a basic understanding of the Python language.
+Ideally, the student would have some additional knowledege of a shell language, such as Bash, fish, cmd.exe, or powershell.
+After this tutorial students should be able to use xonsh as their main, default, everyday shell on all platforms.

 Outline
 -------